adamfairholm/PyroRoutes/readme.md

 ## Installation

-Drop the pyroroutes folder into the addons/shared\_addons/modules or addons/[site-ref]/modules.
+If downloading from GitHub, rename the folder to 'routes'.
+Drop the routes folder into the addons/shared\_addons/modules/ or addons/[site-ref]/modules/.
 Activate via the Add-ons section of the PyroCMS back end.

 Alternatively, you can upload the upload.zip folder using PyroCMS' module upload function.